Definability of derivations in the reducts of differentially closed fields

 We conclude this section by giving examples of differential equations that do not define $\D$.

-\begin{example} We will first show that ``one-dimensional'' relations cannot define $\D$.
+\begin{example} We will show that unary relations cannot define $\D$.

-Thus let $R$ consist of unary relations, i.e. definable subsets of $F$ (we may clearly assume $R$ consists of sets of solutions of one-variable equations).
+Let $R$ consist of unary relations, i.e. definable subsets of $F$ (by quantifier elimination of $\DCF_0$ we may assume $R$ consists of sets of solutions of one-variable equations).
 Then $\D$ is not definable in $\mathcal{F}_R$.

-Consider the differential closure of $k_0$ inside $\mathcal{F}$, that is,
+Consider the differential closure $K$ of $k_0$ inside $\mathcal{F}$, that is,

-This is obviously a differentially closed field.
+This is by definition a differentially closed field.
 Take a generic element $a \in F$, i.e. an element outside $K$.
 Let $L \supseteq K$ be the differential closure of $K\langle a \rangle$ inside $\mathcal{F}$.
 Further, denote $a_i = \D^i a,~ i\geq 0$ and let $A$ be a transcendence basis of $L$ over $K$ containing these elements (not differential transcendence basis, which would consist only of $a$).